bheimbu/evolutionary_ecology/docs/source/second_week.rst

         .. tab:: Background

            .. note::
-              The choice of priors (setting of parameters prior to the analysis) is important for Bayesian Inferences, as they influence the computing time and the search efficiency in the parameter landscape
-              However, as priors are usually unknown we will use flat priors!
+              The choice of priors (setting of parameters prior to the analysis) is important for Bayesian Inferences, as they influence the computing time and the search efficiency in the tree space.
+However, priors are usually unknown, so we will use flat priors instead!

         .. tab:: Questions